 - 1 pound ground turkey meat

-- 1 10-ounce can of diced tomatoes and green chiles
+- 1 10-ounce can diced tomatoes and green chiles

 - 1 cup fresh corn

 - Heat a large skillet over medium high heat.
 Add some olive oil and sauté the turkey meat and onion until the turkey is cooked through, about 10 minutes.
-Add the chili powder, cumin, salt and garlic and mix to combine.
-Add diced tomatoes and continue to cook until the liquid evaporates.
+Add the taco seasoning, salt and garlic and mix to combine.
+Add diced tomatoes and green chiles continue to cook until the liquid evaporates.

-- Spoon 1/2 of the taco meat on top of the chiles.
+- Spoon ½ of the taco meat into the skillet.
 Lay the tortillas in an overlapping fashion on top of the taco meat.
 Carefully smear a layer of refried beans on top of the tortillas.
 Followed by the remaining taco meat.
 Then add a layer of corn.

 - Bake for 20 minutes.
 Remove and add the cheese.
 Season with salt and pepper.
-Bake for an additional 10 minutes.
-Top with the chopped tomatoes and chopped green onions.
-Serve.
+Bake for an additional 10 minutes until the cheese is melted.
+Garnish with the chopped tomatoes, chopped green onions and cilantro.
+Serve